Placement Evaluations and requirements are dependent on the degree program. Please see the Audition Overview page for those requirements.

 - Writing Tonal (Baroque) 2-part Counterpoint (in the style of a Bach Invention) and including labeled examples of Passing Tones, Neighbor Tones, Appoggiaturas and Suspensions – if a student can answer this question, they can skip the species counterpoint question (passing this portion will allow exemption from both MUS 231 & MUS 405)

-Students majoring in the Jazz or Creative Music B.A. (who may instead take MUS 234, MUS 235 and MUS 231) do not have to complete the remaining sections of the exam, but are strongly encouraged to do so, and are welcomed in the following courses.
+Students majoring in the Jazz or Creative Music B.A. (who may instead take MUS 234, MUS 235 and MUS 231) do not have to complete the remaining sections of the evaluation, but are strongly encouraged to do so, and are welcomed in the following courses.

 Section Two: Diatonic Harmony